-Image of woman and School for Workers logo
+Woman and School for Workers 100 year logo

 School for Workers is the original university-based labor education program in the United States.
 Starting in 1925 as one of the first operational components of the Wisconsin Idea, the school has a long tradition of evolving alongside the current needs of working people, labor organizations, and community partners.
 Today, the tradition continues, as School for Workers carries our mission forward throughout Wisconsin and beyond.